Disc Brake Upgrade

 Adding Power Brakes

-Power brakes give much improved stopping performance.
+Power brakes provide an easier stopping procedure.
 The power booster adds pressure, so your foot doesn't have to!
 Manual to power brake conversion components include a dual-reservoir master cylinder, power brake booster and proportioning valve.

 Parts Needed For Disc Brake Swap